PierreSachot/Internship-Reports/Pierre Sachot - week 1.md

 1. First task :
 During this first week in Kichwa coders company, I worked on divers topics.
-The first one was to find errors in examples to understand how github works and how to use it.
+The first one was to find errors in examples to understand how github works and how to use it, and I added a function in utils to display the call name function.

 1. Second Task :
 The second was to work on Katacada, which is a website which permite to create scenarios, and to implement a shell online in a Website.